kumarabhirup/Koji-React-OAuth-Scaffold/README.md

 <br />
 Use this scaffold <b>if you want to build a small app in less time</b> that needs user to sign in with the help of Google and Facebook.

 > **NOTE:** This scaffold needs a lot of API KEYS to start and get things working properly.
 So, please read the documentation carefully.
+Without API keys, **the application will throw runtime errors in the console.**

 ## Run Frontend
 ```